Student Right To Know

 Principles of Excellence - Service Members, Veterans, Spouses, and Other Family Members

 Private Education Loans - WVNCC does not endorse or provide information regarding any single loan product or loan provider.
 Students may independently explore private student loan options.
 Please remember that you may qualify for Federal Direct Loans by completing a FAFSA.
 If you decide to apply for a private student loan, you must complete, sign, and provide a copy of the U.S. Department of Education’s self-certification form for private student loans to your lending institution.

 Student Loan Code of Conduct - West Virginia Northern's Financial Aid staff are committed to providing the highest quality customer service to our students and families.
 It is our goal to provide information and advice, in keeping with federal requirements, and to base decisions solely by consideration of the best interests of our students (and their parents).
 Click the link above for more information.

 Transfer of Credit Policies - To have transfer credit evaluated and applied toward your degree, you must submit official transcripts from all colleges and universities you have attended.
 Transfer credits are evaluated by the Registrar's Office.
 Once your transfer evaluation is completed, access your NOW account and view your academic transcript (Select Student Services tab, then click on Student Records, then select Academic Transcript).
 You should speak with your academic advisor regarding any questions you have regarding your transfer credits.

-Transfer Rates - reported annually by the WV Higher Education Policy Commission and WV Council for Community and Technical College Education (see page 70 on the attached WV 2015 Report Card)
+Transfer Rates - reported annually by the WV Higher Education Policy Commission and WV Council for Community and Technical College Education (see page 71 of 2019 Report Card Report)

 Vaccination Policy - Copies of health records are not required for admission to community colleges.
 (135-23-3 WV Council for Community and Technical College Education)